Skip to main content

 Mezcal & Cocktail Bars

-Tulum has no shortage of bars serving artisanal mezcal and craft cocktails.
-From smoky espadín to rare tepextate, pair your mezcal with local cuisine.
-Sunset cocktail bars along the Hotel Zone and rooftop spots in Tulum Town complete the experience.
+Tulum's bar scene is thriving, with dozens of spots pouring mezcal imported from Oaxaca alongside creative craft cocktails.
+From smoky espadín to rare tepextate, the selection rivals any city.
+Sunset cocktail bars along the Hotel Zone and rooftop spots in Tulum Town are legendary.

 group